Range Map

 Key Features for GA Buyers

-- Class-leading altitude.
-Service ceiling of 51,000 ft and Mach 0.81 cruise let the Lear 40 fly above most commercial traffic and weather.
+- High-altitude capability.
+A 51,000-foot service ceiling and Mach 0.81 cruise let the Lear 40 fly above most commercial traffic and weather.

 - Cabin comfort.
 The flat-floor cabin with no spar intrusion offers a cross-section larger than many light-jet competitors, putting mid-size comfort in the light-jet bracket.